enerqi/odin-rure/README.md

 	semantics generally correspond to Perl's, or "leftmost first."
 Namely, the match locations reported correspond to the first match that would be found by a backtracking engine."

+## Why?

+Rust regex is one of the [fastest regex libraries](https://github.com/rust-leipzig/regex-performance/blob/master/results_20221012.png) judging by many independent benchmarks.
+Compared to the new Odin [text/regex](https://pkg.odin-lang.org/core/text/regex/) package it was 15x faster for a particular use case.
+The API is small, easy to use and easy to create bindings for.
+Additionally it's easy to (re)build the static libraries with the Rust `cargo` tooling, something that is often not true of larger CMAKE projects, even with tools like `vcpkg`.

 ## Version

 - `rure = "0.2.2"` which provides the C interface to Rust `regex = 1.*`